i-tanova/Learn-Spring/README.md

 	    - Add constructor that initializes OwnerService and PetService with Map implementations
 	    - in run method add owners and vets and call service.save()

+     - Issue 21.
+Implement Spring Configuration for Services
+           - Add @Service annotation to VetMapService and OwnerMapService
+	   - In DataLoader add both service as constructor parameters
+	   * Note in Spring 5 youdon't need @Autowired for constructor params Issue 21 Closed